zandaqo/structurae/README.md

 ### RecordArray
 RecordArray extends DataView to use ArrayBuffer as an array of records or C-like structs.
-Records can contain fields of any type supported by DataView plus strings.
+Records can contain fields of any type supported by DataView, strings, and TypedArrays.
-For a string, the maximum size in bytes should be defined.
+For a string, the maximum size in bytes should be defined, for typed array fields size property specifies the length of the array.

 ```javascript
 const { RecordArray } = require('structurae');